civican/legisinfo/44-1/bills/C-70/bill_text.md

   **(1)** The Governor in Council is to appoint an individual to be known as the Foreign Influence Transparency Commissioner, to be responsible for the administration and enforcement of this Act.

-  **(2)** The appointment is to be made after consultation with
+  **(2)** The appointment is to be made after

+    consultation with

-    the Leader of the Government in the Senate or Government Representative in the Senate and the Leader of the Opposition in the Senate;
+    the Leader of the Government in the Senate or Government Representative in the Senate and the Leader of the Opposition in the Senate,

-    the Leader or Facilitator of every other recognized party or parliamentary group in the Senate;
+    the Leader or Facilitator of every other recognized party or parliamentary group in the Senate,

-    the Leader of the Opposition in the House of Commons; and
+    the Leader of the Opposition in the House of Commons, and

-    the leader in the House of Commons of each party having at least 12 members in that House.
+    the leader in the House of Commons of each party having at least 12 members in that House; and

+    approval of the appointment by resolution of the Senate and House of Commons.

   **(3)** Subject to this section, the Commissioner holds office during good behaviour for a term of up to seven years, but may be removed for cause by the Governor in Council at any time.